 Of course, this world she entered was both crazy and unexplainable all while being in a true “wonderland.”
 Yet this is a surreal place that, in spite of its wonder, is somewhat troubling.
 That, in a nutshell, is what a science rabbit hole connects to.
 In that, the more you open it up, the more you’ll fall into the trap of this wonderful yet troubling subject.
 There is no end to it.
 There’s a lot that can be referenced in science when it comes to the “Rabbit Hole Analogy.”
 Due to the massive amount of them, we wanted to discuss some.
 We will explain how each is part of this science rabbit holes concept, while also doing our best to tell you why there’s so much wonder and doubt in the sector.
 That said, let’s get started on these crazy and/or infamous science rabbit holes!

-Déjà vu is the feeling that you lived through something in the past, then experience it in the present.
+Déjà vu is the feeling that you lived through something in the past, and then experience it in the present.
 Your brain makes you think that this experience happened, often, right as you’re experiencing it in the present.
 It’s a French term, translating literally to “already seen.”
 Most like to connect Déjà vu to some sort of mysterious place such as the paranormal.
 There is no such thing as true precognition.

 However, there has been proof that some people could accurately guess when certain things would happen.
 Sometimes this was due to direct information given to them (hidden at the time) or perhaps they just had an ability to follow patterns from studies put into place.
 Why does science seem to reject it?
 Déjà vu is one of those science rabbit holes that is simply impossible to understand.
 We all experience it as humans, meaning even scientists have dealt with it.

 Therefore, shouldn’t they buy into it more?
 Somewhat, but they tend to write it off as nothing more than a “feeling” one has experienced something, due to memory triggering.
 For example, have you ever smelt blueberry muffins in the morning?
-Perhaps this or another smell could take you back to a time in which you smelled the same scent as a child.
+Perhaps this or another smell could take you back to a time when you smelled the same scent as a child.

 Your brain remembers that and you trigger the memory.
 Yet Déjà vu works the same way without actually making you realize this.
 It is possible that the human brain puts several things together in one, making you feel like something has previously happened when it didn’t.
 Then when it does, it’s like a short-term memory issue comes about.
 Yet everything we just said is highly debatable… proving why it’s a rabbit hole concept.